 Barrie gifted the camera obscura to the people of the town from which you can enjoy stunning panoramic views of the surrounding countryside.

 Another of Kirrie’s sons was Bon Scott, of AC/DC, and the ‘Bonfest’ weekend in May, organised by ‘DD8’ a community run recording studio and youth project , attracts thousands of the band’s fans to the town.
-Plans are in progress to erect a statue of Bon in the car park on Bellie’s Brae..
+There is a statue of Bon in the car park on Bellie’s Brae..